skac112/hm/README.md

 (source class -> destination class).

 Such a pair maps not only source class to destination class but also implicitly maps all subclasses of source class to destination class.
+These implicit maps are taken into consideration where no explicit mapping for a given source class exists.